KarlMeierMattern/Full-Stack/NextJS.md

 > [!IMPORTANT]
 > By default, @vercel/postgres doesn't set its own caching semantics.
 This allows the framework to set its own static and dynamic behavior.
 > You can use a Next.js API called `unstable_noStore` inside your Server Components or data fetching functions to opt out of static rendering.
+> Note: `unstable_noStore` is an experimental API and may change in the future.

 **Drawbacks**
 - The problem with dynamic rendering is what happens if one data request is slower than all the others?